-Anaplasmosis is an emerging tick-borne disease in the United States carried by the Western black-legged tick16 and caused by various bacteria in the genus Anaplasma.
-In addition to being tick-borne, Anaplasma phagocytophilum may occasionally be transmitted in medical procedures involving blood, marrow, or organ transfers.17 There have also been possible infections through contact with infected deer blood (through cleaning deer carcasses) or perinatal transmission of

-14 https://www.cdc.gov/meningitis/amebic.html Accessed January 14, 2020 bacteria or disease during childbirth or potentially breastfeeding.^{18,19} More studies need to be conducted to verify these alternative modes of transmission.
+Anaplasmosis is an emerging tick-borne disease in the United States carried by the Western black-legged tick18 and caused by various bacteria in the genus Anaplasma.
+In addition to being tick-borne, Anaplasma phagocytophilum may occasionally be transmitted in medical procedures involving blood, marrow, or organ transfers.19 There have also been possible infections through contact with infected deer blood (through cleaning deer carcasses) or perinatal transmission of bacteria or disease during childbirth or potentially breastfeeding.^{20,21} More studies need to be conducted to verify these alternative modes of transmission.